-In the EU, IVDs can be placed on the market by obtaining a "CE mark," which demonstrates conformity via a self-certification with the In vitro Diagnostic Medical Device Directive ("IVDD"). clonoSEQ obtained a CE mark in May 2019 for all B-cell malignancies with blood and bone marrow.
-The requirements under the Directive include:
+In the European Union ("EU"), IVDs can be placed on the market by obtaining a "CE mark," which demonstrates conformity via a self-certification with the In vitro Diagnostic Medical Device Directive ("IVDD"). clonoSEQ obtained a CE mark in May 2019 for all B-cell malignancies with blood and bone marrow.
+The requirements under the IVDD include:

-- Essential Requirements.
+• Essential Requirements.
 The IVDD specifies "essential requirements" that all medical devices must meet to demonstrate the product is safe and effective under normal conditions of use.
-The requirements are similar to those adopted by the FDA relating to quality systems and product labeling. - Conformity Assessment.
-The requirements to obtain a CE mark are risk-based, and follow a similar classification system as in the United States.
-However, unlike the United States, which requires virtually all devices to undergo some level of premarket review by the FDA, the IVDD currently allows manufacturers to bring many devices to market using a process in which the manufacturer self-certifies that the device conforms to the applicable essential requirements. - · Vigilance.
+The requirements are similar to those adopted by the FDA relating to quality systems and product labeling.

+- Conformity Assessment.
+The requirements to obtain a CE mark are risk-based, and follow a similar classification system as in the U.S. However, unlike the U.S., which requires virtually all devices to undergo some level of premarket review by the FDA, the IVDD currently allows manufacturers to bring many devices to market using a process in which the manufacturer self-certifies that the device conforms to the applicable essential requirements. - Vigilance.
 The IVDD specifies requirements for post market reporting similar to those adopted by the FDA.

 On May 26, 2017, the EU released a new regulatory framework, the In vitro Diagnostic Medical Device Regulation ("IVDR"), which will replace the IVDD.
 Our products in the EU will have to comply with the IVDR requirements by May 2026, subject to the applicable transitional provisions before full compliance is required.
+To that end, we submitted an application for IVDR approval of clonoSEQ in 2023.
 The IVDR is considerably stricter in regulatory oversight than the IVDD and will require more IVD devices to be reviewed by a notified body before being placed on the market.
 Until that time, our products must continue to meet the requirements of IVDD for commercialization in the EU.